yadavta/lidc-segmentation/docs/index.md

 4. For the segmentation task, crop each nodule image and mask with a 64 x 64 pixel bounding box.
 5. Extract regions of interest (ROIs) using either [Faster R-CNN](https://arxiv.org/abs/1506.01497) or [YOLO](https://arxiv.org/abs/1506.02640) (our pipeline supports both).
 6. Augment images using any of [PyTorch's native augmentations](https://pytorch.org/vision/main/transforms.html).
 We also added support for [RandAugment](https://arxiv.org/abs/1909.13719), [AutoAugment](https://arxiv.org/abs/1805.09501), and [TrivialAugment](https://arxiv.org/abs/2103.10158).
-7. Utilize our custom-designed U-Net or another PyTorch-compatiable architecture for the LIDC task.
+7. Utilize our custom-designed U-Net or another PyTorch-compatible architecture for the LIDC task.

 ### Models